 Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius).

-Place diced sweet potatoes in a single layer in a large pan sprayed with oil spray and/or lined with parchment paper.
+Place diced sweet potatoes in a single layer in a large pan sprayed with oil spray and/or lined with Gefen Parchment Paper.
 Drizzle lightly with olive oil.
 Sprinkle with sugar, salt, and pepper and mix together well.

 Bake for 20-30 minutes or until sweet potatoes are soft and lightly browned.
 Stir occasionally.
 Set aside to cool.